Discover Dressage Sponsors East Coast Youth Dressage Champion Award and East Coast Youth Dressage Champion Trainer Award

-Dressage4Kids, the Region 1 Youth Dressage Team Challenge, and the Atlanta Youth Festival have teamed up with sponsor Dover Saddlery and are proud to announce two inaugural awards: the East Coast Youth Dressage Champion Award and the East Coast Youth Dressage Champion Trainer Award.
-These awards are in recognition of young equestrians and their trainers who exhibit dedication in the world of dressage.
+Dressage4Kids, the Region 1 Youth Dressage Team Challenge, and the Atlanta Youth Festival are pleased to announce a new partnership with Discover Dressage to present two special awards: the East Coast Youth Dressage Champion Award and the East Coast Youth Dressage Champion Trainer Award.
+These awards are in recognition of young equestrians and their trainers who exhibit dedication in the sport of dressage.

 The Region 1 Youth Dressage Team Challenge, Lendon’s Youth Dressage Festival, and the Atlanta Youth Festival stand out as exceptional events that go beyond traditional equestrian competitions.
-These competitions provide a unique platform for youth riders not only to showcase their individual skills, but also to participate on teams, thereby adding to a positive and supportive atmosphere where competitors root for each other’s success and experience a sense of shared achievement.
+These competitions provide unique platforms for youth riders not only to showcase their individual skills, but also to participate on teams, encouraging camaraderie, mutual support, and a sense of shared achievement.
+Educational workshops, mounted and unmounted learning opportunities, and social activities further enrich the experience, helping young equestrians build skills, confidence, and lifelong friendships.

 To be eligible for the East Coast Youth Dressage Champion Award, riders must meet the following criteria: